hynek/svcs/README.md

     api = request.services.get(WebAPIClient)
 ```

+With proper typing: `db` has the type `Database` and `api` has the type `WebAPIClient` to the type checker.

-You can also ask for multiple services at once:
+You can also ask for multiple services at once with the same typing benefits:

 ```python
 def view(request):